 What is Plaque?

 The formation of mature plaque takes up about 24 hours.
-Plaque that isn’t mature is not organized and therefore are not harmful.
+Plaque that isn’t mature is not organized and therefore is not harmful.

-Therefore it is important to remove plaque with brushing and flossing daily.
+Therefore it is important to remove plaque by brushing and flossing daily.

 How to Prevent Cavities?

 Dental care does not begin when the first tooth appears.
 It begins before that.
 Before baby teeth appear, gently wipe gums and the inside of the baby’s mouth every day.
 This is most important after feedings and before bed.
 You can do this with a clean, warm cloth.

 This helps prevent any food debris from lingering and gives bacteria something to produce acid with.

 Once the first tooth appears, you will then want to brush the baby’s tooth/teeth 2x a day.
 You can do this with a toothbrush for infants and toddlers.
 These brushes are made specifically for the infant’s mouth.

 When applying a toothbrush, be sure not to add too much.
 For 2 – 5 year olds the AAPD encourages a pea-sized amount.
 You’ll want to do even less than that for your infant and toddler.
 The AAPD recommends a “smear” of toothpaste.

 Develop Strong Personal Oral Care for Yourself & Your Child

 Parents should ensure that they have strong oral habits as well and that their mouth is healthy and clean.
 An unhealthy diet and poor teeth can easily be passed onto children, in addition to having cavity germs passed from parents to children.